kirshanthans/hugo_site/content/authors/admin/_index.md

 I am Kirshanthan ("Krish") Sundararajah, a PhD candidate at the [Elmore Family School of Electrical and Computer Engineering](https://engineering.purdue.edu), [Purdue University](https://purdue.edu).

 My research interests span the areas of compilers, programming languages, and high-performance computing.
-I am particularly interested in solving **performance challenges in irregular programs**.
+I am particularly interested in solving performance challenges in irregular programs.
 Recently, I have focused on reasoning about the correctness of composable scheduling transformations for general recursive programs.

 I am fortunate enough to advised by [Milind Kulkarni](https://engineering.purdue.edu/~milind).
-I have earned my bachelor's degree in electronics and telecommunication engineering from [University of Moratuwa](https://ent.uom.lk/).
+I have earned my Bachelor's in Electronics and Telecommunication Engineering from [University of Moratuwa, Sri Lanka](https://ent.uom.lk/).

 [[Academic CV]](files/cv-resume/academic_cv.pdf)
 [[Research Statement]](files/statements/research.pdf)